Starting a sample project on Kuroco

 b.
 Configure the domain settings

-Apply your original domains to KurocoFront and set up the following:
+Apply your custom domains to KurocoFront and set up the following:

 - DNS for the front-end domain

 - DNS for the API domain